jgorham/stein_discrepancy/README.md

 ### Compiling Code in discrepancy/spanner directory

-The code should be compiled when startup.jl is first invoked.
-However, if this doesn't work for some reason, here's all you need to know for compiling the code in discrepancy/spanner:
+Our C++ code should be compiled when startup.jl is first invoked.
+However, if this doesn't work for some reason, you can issue the following commands to compile the code in discrepancy/spanner:

 ```
 cd discrepancy/spanner